mantvydasdeltuva/kath/content/development/documentation.md

     Once your changes are pushed, create a _Pull Request_ from your branch into the `documentation` branch. **Direct pushes to the `documentation` branch are not allowed.**

 > [!tip]
 > Make sure to provide a clear description of your changes in the pull request so that reviewers can easily understand the updates.
-Also follow _Pull Request_ guidelines which are described in [[workflow-guidelines | Workflow Guidelines]].
+Also follow _Pull Request_ guidelines in [[workflow-guidelines#Pull Request Description Format|Workflow Guidelines]].

 ---